alexfernandez/prototypes/README.md

 Or add to the dependencies of your project in your `package.json`.

+### Compatibility

+Compatibility with Node.js v6 or earlier was broken in 3.0.0:

+* Node.js v8 or later: ^3.0.0.
+* Node.js v6 or earlier: ^2.3.5.

 ## Usage

 This package adds some useful prototypes to `String`, `Object` and `Array`.